'She was alright

-One day an elderly gentleman proudly proclaimed one day ‘she was alright when she left here‘®️.
-Straightaway Derek said that is our Trademark/logo going forward.
+When we started the Titanic tours an an elderly gentleman proudly proclaimed, ‘she was alright when she left here‘®️.
+Straightaway Derek said that is our Trademark/logo!
 We registered it and it is now found on the back of our exclusive Titanic T-Shirts.
 These T-Shirts have been shipped all over the world.

 In early 2001 the industrial heartland of Harland & Wolff was demolished.
 From the Joyce Too we watched the destruction of these buildings daily.
-We were telling visitors out on the water about the design, building, fit-out and launching of the RMS Titanic as the heart of this vast area that was being flattened.
-So much heritage in terms of architecture and industrial maritime history was destroyed.
-This area is now known as the Titanic Quarter and is home to the awarding winning tourist attraction Titanic Belfast and SS Nomadic.
+We were telling visitors out on the water about the design, building, fit-out and launching of the RMS Titanic as the heart of this vast area was being flattened.
+So much heritage in terms of architecture and industrial maritime history was destroyed at this time.

 The Drawing Office

-The ‘Titanic made in Belfast’ Festival in March 2002.
-This Festival marked the 90th Anniversary of the day when the Titanic left Belfast for the first and last time.
+The ‘Titanic made in Belfast’ Festival in March 2002 marked the 90th Anniversary of the day the Titanic left Belfast for the first and last time.
 Harland & Wolff invited us to exhibit our Titanic Collection of books and artwork in Lord Pierre’s office in the derelict Drawing Office.
 The Drawing Office is now the iconic award-winning Titanic Hotel.
 Prior to the opening, we were pleased to supply the Titanic Hotel with Rigging Plans.
-These framed images of sections of the vessel are located in the hotel’s bedrooms.
-They show a very different aspect of many of the Harland & Wolff vessels.
+These framed images of sections of various vessels are located in the hotel’s bedrooms showcasing a very different aspect of the many vessel Harland & Wolff built over the years.

 We started the Charity Lagan Legacy along with friends and with the help of Heritage Lottery Fund, we recorded and researched the stories from the former shipyard workers.